craig-r-taylor/DotNetCoreDemoWebApiApplication/README.md

 Trying out Model abstraction and table per model approach

+Tried out the "many to many" relationship with books to authors

 Setup:

 Clone or get zip file

-Open with Visual Studio and run the application
+Open with Visual Studio and run the application, this will show the Swagger page

 The DB can be removed from the root folder as the initializer can generate it